How many utensils do you have at home? And how many among them do you use?

 For example, when Hershey started using Bizom’s retail intelligence platform to accumulate all of their retail data and analyze it regularly with Bizom’s reporting tools, the company competently boosted their store productivity.

 Intelligent data dashboards provide an end-to-end impact on business efficiency and proficiency in strategy building.

 When a manager asks a sales rep how many hours they spent on the field, they can look at their dashboards and reply promptly instead of doing guesswork and giving answers that their managers would doubt.

-When the manager’s manager questions which products and what quantities sold most today and from which locations, or how much inventory does each store hold currently, the manager can open their retail reporting dashboard and know the right numbers instead of going through pages of excel sheets to find the answer.
+When the manager’s manager questions which products and what quantities are sold most today and from which locations, or how much inventory each store hold currently has, the manager can open their retail reporting dashboard and know the right numbers instead of going through pages of Excel sheets to find the answer.

 Next, when the manager’s manager is questioned by the business owner regarding which trade promotions have rendered the maximum ROI and from which regions and sellers, the answer can be quickly found in the dashboard reports.

 This is one of the many examples of how organizing data creates a faster and more efficient working environment, saves companies a huge amount of time and money, and brings the overall business more in control.